aquasecurity/starboard/docs/settings.md

 | `kube-hunter.quick`                            | `"false"`                             | Whether to use kube-hunter's "quick" scanning mode (subnet 24).
 Set to `"true"` to enable.                                                                                                                                          |

 !!! tip
-    You can find it handy to delete a configuration key, which was not created by default by the `starboard install` command.
+    You can find it handy to delete a configuration key.
     For example, the following `kubectl patch` command deletes the `trivy.httpProxy` key:
     ```
     STARBOARD_NAMESPACE=<your starboard namespace>
     ```